-- Choose a template - Our templates use demo content to show off key features, but every template is adaptable.
-Use any template to create a beautiful site for a range of needs, from small business sites to artist's portfolios, weddings, and more.
-You can switch templates at any time.
+- Choose a template - Our designs use demo content to show off key features, but all sites have the same features and style options.
+You can create a beautiful site for a range of needs, from small business sites to artist's portfolios, weddings, and more, no matter what you choose as your starting point.

-- Add pages - Place Regular Pages and specialized pages, like Gallery and Blog Pages, in your navigation menu to create a site structure.
+- Add pages - Place Layout Pages and specialized pages, like Blog Pages, in your navigation menu to create a site structure.

-- Upload content - Build your site by adding text to Text Blocks, uploading images, and moving content to create unique layouts.
+- Upload content - Build your site by adding blocks and moving content to create unique layouts.

-- Edit the style - Use the Style Editor to change fonts, colors, and other design options.
+- Edit the style - Use the Design panel to change fonts, colors, and other design options.